mtdomaboc/Open-Source-Visayas-Grid-Model/README.md

 ## Getting Started
 1. Download `Open Source Visayas Grid Model Simulator.exe` from this repository.
-2. Place the `.exe` inside an empty folder — running it will generate HTML files for the map and SLD in the same directory.
+2. Place the `.exe` inside an empty folder.
+Running it will generate HTML files for the map and SLD in the same directory.
 3. Double-click the `.exe` to launch.
 No Python installation or additional dependencies required.
 4. For detailed instructions on installation, features, and usage, please refer to the **Open-Source Visayas Grid Model User Manual.pdf** included in this repository.